v0-3/v0-3/README.md

 ## 🚀 About Me

 I’m a software engineer with 3+ years of experience building production systems across gaming, fintech, and enterprise environments.
-My work focuses on backend development, API engineering, distributed systems, and developer tooling—delivering reliable, maintainable software with strong observability and clear technical documentation.
+My work focuses on backend development, API engineering, distributed systems, and maintainable software with strong observability and clear technical documentation.

 Outside of work, I enjoy systems problems involving protocol analysis, concurrent C++ data structures, and probabilistic modeling.
 I like building software where correctness, performance, and resilience matter.